 And then you put your app to market.
 People download it and then delete it a few minutes after.
 Nobody buys your product.
 Nobody uses your online shop.
 Nobody leaves a good review.

-Want to know how to prevent this?
+Don’t let this be your app launch story.
 Usability testing is the best possible thing you can do before putting your app out into the market to make sure it’s ready to go.